Charles-Ndugire/newsapp/README.md

 ## Live link

-Visit the application on https://the-daily-telegram.herokuapp.com/ .
+ Click [link](https://the-daily-telegram.herokuapp.com/)  to see the site

 ## Development
 To make advancements/modifications, follow these steps: